Japanese Knotweed Used in Medicine: Traditional Uses, Resveratrol & Safety

 However, strong clinical evidence remains limited.

-Responsible discussion and regulation remain essential.
+Responsible discussion, regulation, and caution remain essential.